arajala/SWGCA-Release/README.md

 Check the box to include NPCs in the sorted list of damage dealers, damage takers, and healers.
 For a long chat log, showing NPCs will tend to make the list *very* long, as it includes *all* NPCs that have created any log message within your configured combat log range, whether it related to your group's activity or not.

 __NOTE__: Detection of whether a character is an NPC or PC is *not* robust, as there is no definitive indication in the chat log one way or the other.
 Leaving the box unchecked will exclude many NPCs, especially those from common heroics, but not all.
 NPCs that have names that fit the player character creation guidelines (1 or 2 words, no reserved words) will be falsely detected as PCs.
 Future updates of the tool may hardcode more NPC names for correct detection.

+#### Keep SWGCA on top

+Check the box to make the SWGCA window stay on top of all other Windows applications, including SWG *if* SWG is running in Borderless Window mode.
+If SWG is in Fullscreen mode, it will not work.
+In SWG, start logging, and create a macro (looped or manual trigger) to type `/logchat` *twice* (toggle it off, then back on) to force a refresh of the log file, which will trigger an update of SWGCA.

 ### Damage Tab